 I would like to see any proof that the product provides any nutrition at all.
 That shouldn’t be a tall order for a nutritional supplement.

 I’m not saying there couldn’t possibly be any benefits for a supplement that’s almost entirely comprised of powdered fruits and vegetables.
 But given that most greens powders contain solely fruits and vegetables and they vary wildly in how much nutrition they provide, the ingredients alone can’t tell us anything.
 For example, SunWarrior’s blend contains 11 percent of your daily Vitamin C and two billion probiotic bacteria while Athletic Greens contains 700 percent of your Vitamin C and over seven billion probiotic bacteria.
 Where does Red & Greens XT fall?
-We don’t know, but it’s hard to assume the best of a product that isn’t willing to release the information.
+We don’t know.